ShehanAT/personal-site/README.md

 ### Project logs:
 * Added header and about sections, font awesome icons in the about section are not working
-* Objective: config app to render css from scss files
+* Objective: config app to render css from scss files :white_check_mark:
+*